w3c/wcag2ict/background-on-text-command-line-terminal-applications-and-interfaces.md

-Background on Text / Command-line / Terminal Applications and Interfaces
+Background on Text / Command-Line / Terminal Applications and Interfaces
 ------------------------------------------------------------------------

 How Text Interfaces Are Realized